FPGAwars/LOVE-FPGA/Web-panels/04-Switches-04-Buttons-08-LEDs/README.md

-## Panel with 4 Switches, 4 PUshbuttons and 8 LEDs
+## Panel with 4 Switches, 4 Pushbuttons and 8 LEDs

 ![](wiki/panel-01.png)